christophrust/geocode_infas/README.md

 # Contact

-In case, something doesn't work, contact me at christoph.rust@ur.de.
+In case, something doesn't work, contact me at christoph.rust [at] ur.de.